1 Girl 5 Gays: Format

-In each episode, one female (or "one girl") — Aliya Jasmine Sovani from 2009 to 2013, and Lauren Collins from 2013 to 2014, sits down with five panelists (or "five gays"), usually gay men but occasionally lesbian women, to discuss 20 questions about love and sex.
+In each episode, one heterosexual woman (or "one girl") — Aliya Jasmine Sovani from 2009 to 2013, and Lauren Collins from 2013 to 2014, sits down with five panelists (or "five gays"), usually gay men but occasionally lesbian women, to discuss 20 questions about love and sex.
 The "five gays" in each episode are a rotating panel, each having differing backgrounds and points of view.
 The fast-paced discussion explores serious themes as well as lighthearted topics dealing with romance and pleasure.
 The show also featured special episodes, such as a high school edition, HIV+ men, naked men, co-ed episodes featuring lesbians and gays at the same time and more.

 At the end of the fourth season, the show presented two special episodes featuring 20 "gays" departing the show, as producers chose to begin season five with a new cast, who were introduced 30 September 2013.
 MTV Canada resumed airing episodes with the new cast and Collins on October 4, 2013, but as of February 2014, Logo had not yet begun airing the show's fifth season; the show's official Twitter feed noted on March 17, 2014, that Logo had opted not to continue airing episodes after the end of season four.

 When the show aired during prime time, some segments were grayed out and muted, with a notice that the uncensored show would air later.